 Wood-boring insects can be among the most destructive tree pests.
 Borers are the larval form of some insects and tunnel and feed beneath your tree’s bark, destroying its tissues and causing serious damage.

-Due to receiving so much attention in the news, many are already familiar with the Emerald Ash Borer, a pest that has been systematically destroying ash trees everywhere that it is found
+Due to receiving so much attention in the news, many are already familiar with the Emerald Ash Borer, a pest that has been systematically destroying ash trees in Virginia.

 8. Lace Bugs

-Lace Bugs are another small but mighty threat.
+Lace Bugs are another small but mighty threat to trees and shrubs.
 They get their name from the lace-like pattern on their wings.
 While the sound dainty, they’re quite destructive, using their piercing mouthpieces to draw nutrients from your tree or shrub leaves, ultimately destroying them.

 In Alexandria, Arlington, and Springfield, VA we often see the Azalea Lace Bug, which (as its name implies), feeds on the Azalea bushes so common in this region.

-This tree fungus is commonly found on deciduous trees including Dogwood, Maple, Oak, Sycamore, and Ash.
+Anthracnose is a tree disease commonly found on deciduous trees including Dogwood, Maple, Oak, Sycamore, and Ash.

 Among the various symptoms, you may notice dead leaf margins and tips, brown dead areas along the veins, twig death, and premature defoliation.